Ifeanyi-Asonye/Ifeanyi-Asonye/README.md

 ## 🚀 Projects

-Here are a few things I've built or contributed to:
+Here are a few things I've worked on:

 - **Cloud Resource Monitor** – A lightweight tool for tracking cloud resource usage across providers.
 - **Incident Response Dashboard** – A real-time dashboard for system health and alerts.